uncomplexlearning/a-level/public/markdown/cs.md

 ### 1.2.2 Procedural-oriented programming

-- a structured approach to program design and construction
+- A structured approach to program design and construction
+- This includes:
+  - using subroutines and modules
+  - using hierarchy charts
+  - using meaningful identifiers for variables and constants
+  - using appropriate scopes for variables
+  - using identation and comments

-#### Advantages of a structured approach
+#### Advantages

+- subroutines and modules can be individually tested
+- indented and commented code is easier to read and understand
+- meaningful identifiers make the code easier to debug

 ### 1.2.3 Object-oriented programming